 U.S. News & World Report Rankings

 The Georgia Tech College of Engineering continues to be recognized as an elite engineering school and one of the top public institutions in the nation.
-The undergraduate engineering program at the College ranked 4th in the 2019 America's Best Colleges edition of U.S. News & World Report (published in September 2019).
+The undergraduate engineering program at the College ranked 4th in the 2020 America's Best Colleges edition of U.S. News & World Report (published in September 2019).
 The program is also #2 for public colleges.
-All of the programs offered by the College, the nation’s largest and most diverse engineering college, placed among the top five of their respective areas.
+All of the programs offered by the College, the nation’s largest and most diverse engineering college, placed among the top four of their respective areas.

 |Industrial and Systems Engineering||1st|

 |Industrial Systems and Engineering||1st|

-In October of 2017 U.S. News & World Report released a global ranking of engineering schools based primarily on research and global reputation in the field.
-The ranking placed Georgia Tech 14th among all engineering schools in the world and fourth among American schools.
+In October of 2019 U.S. News & World Report released a global ranking of engineering schools based primarily on research and global reputation in the field.
+The ranking placed Georgia Tech 18th among all engineering schools in the world and fifth among American schools.